marionettejs/backbone.marionette/docs/marionette.region.md

 }
 ```

-This will replace the contents of the region with the view's
+This replaces the contents of the region with the view's
 `el` / content.
-However, `open`'s behaviour can be overriden
-to facilitate transition effects and more.
+You can override `open` for transition effects and more.

 ```js
 Marionette.Region.prototype.open = function(view){